 - International Hall ( 2 x single study bedrooms with shared bathrooms, 3 x single study studios)

-- Connaught Hall ( 3 x single bedspaces)
+- College Hall ( 3 x single bedspaces)

 For further details about the application procedure and to download an application form, please visit the Intercollegiate Halls website (Please ensure that you download the application form for postgraduate students)

 How to Apply

 Students must submit applications for Halls places via the School of Advanced Study Registry, using the Halls application form.
 The Registry will then nominate students for a place based on their preferences and the availability.
 Please note that students should not send applications directly to the Accommodation Bureau during the quota stage.
 Early application is advised as there is competition for places and a waiting list will be introduced once the places have been filled.